Jordan Gutiérrez

-Jordan Gutiérrez Nsang (born 8 July 1998) is a Spanish-born Equatoguinean professional footballer who plays as a forward for Tercera División RFEF club AE Prat and the Equatorial Guinea national team.
+Jordan Gutiérrez Nsang (born 8 July 1998) is a professional footballer who plays as a forward for Premier League of Bosnia and Herzegovina club Rudar Prijedor.
+Born in Spain, he plays for the Equatorial Guinea national team.
+He is a former Spain youth international.

 Professional career

 Born in Barcelona, Catalonia, Gutiérrez is a youth product of RCD Espanyol, and in July 2017 signed his first contract with RCD Espanyol B until 2020.
 He made his senior debut with the reserves during the 2016–17 season, suffering relegation from Segunda División B.

 On 16 September 2020, after two loan stints at Tercera División sides AD Alcorcón B and UA Horta, and a one-year spell at SCR Peña Deportiva in the third division, Gutiérrez joined CD Leganés and was assigned to the B-team in the fourth tier.

+On 10 September 2025, Gutiérrez joined Premier League of Bosnia and Herzegovina club Rudar Prijedor.

 International career

 Gutiérrez was born in Spain to a Spanish (Canarians) father and a Spanish-born mother, Sonia Nsang Silebó, who has Equatoguinean parents from the Fang and Bubi ethnics.
 Gutiérrez is a former youth international for Spain.
 He was called up to the senior Equatorial Guinea national football team in August 2017.
 Gutiérrez made his debut for Equatorial Guinea in a 2–1 friendly loss to Benin on 3 September 2017.
 The match was eliminated from FIFA records, as the referee and his assistants referees were from Equatorial Guinea.
 From 17 November 2018, Gutiérrez is cap-tied to Equatorial Guinea as he played for them in a competitive match against Senegal.